dataarts/radiohead/README.md

   * Processing source code and Lidar scan data from "House of Cards."

 Download and have fun.

+To read about the making of House of Cards, check out "Building Radiohead's House of Cards" by Aaron Koblin with Valdean Klump in [Beautiful Data](https://books.google.com/books?id=zxNglqU1FKgC), ed Tony Segaran and Jeff Hammerbacher.

 Please note: the code and data were released in 2008 and will not be updated.
 This repo acts purely as an archive.